Political question: Court cases

-Beyond the United States

-The political question doctrine has also had significance beyond American constitutional law.
+International use

 France

 A type of act by the French government, the acte de gouvernement, avoids judicial review as it is too politically sensitive.
-While the scope of the concept has been reduced over time, there are still acts that the courts do not have jurisdiction over, such as matters that are deemed to be unseverable from France's diplomatic acts, like the President's decision to conduct tests of nuclear weapons or to sever financial aid to Iraq.
+While the scope of the concept has been reduced over time, there are still acts that the courts do not have jurisdiction over, such as matters that are deemed to be unseverable from France's diplomatic acts, like the President's decision to conduct tests of nuclear weapons or end foreign aid.
 Other acts include the President's decision to dissolve Parliament, award honors, or grant amnesty.
-Such actes de gouvernement need to be politically-based and also concern domains in which the courts are not competent to judge, e.g. national security and international relations.
+Such actes de gouvernement need to be politically-based and also concern domains in which the courts are not competent to judge.